bgarcevic/tmdl-studio/README.md

 * Provide basic impact analysis capabilities.
 * Report syntax errors and inconsistencies in TMDL files.

+## Requirements

+If you have any requirements or dependencies, add a section describing those and how to install and configure them.

+## Extension Settings

+Include if your extension adds any VS Code settings through the `contributes.configuration` extension point.

+For example:

+This extension contributes the following settings:

+* `myExtension.enable`: Enable/disable this extension.
+* `myExtension.thing`: Set to `blah` to do something.

 ## Backlog

 | ID        | Type       | Title                                             | Description                                                                                                                                                                                                                           | Priority | Status     | Effort | Dependencies | Notes/Acceptance Criteria                                                                                                                                                                                             |